VadimT7/vollstoff-car-rental/ADMIN_DEPLOYMENT_GUIDE.md

-# FlyRentals Admin Dashboard Deployment Guide
+# VollStoff Rentals Admin Dashboard Deployment Guide

 This guide will help you deploy the admin dashboard to Vercel with the subdomain `admin.flyrentals.ca`.